theNestruo/z80-asm-meter-vscode/README.md

     * `cpc`: For Amstrad CPC developers.
 Uses the default Z80 instruction set and shows timing measured in number of NOPs.
     * `z80n`: For ZX Spectrum Next developers.
 Includes the ZX Spectrum Next Extended Z80 instruction set and shows default timing information.

+* `z80-asm-meter.syntax.label`: Adjusts the label detection to match the syntax of the assembler:
+    * `default` (default): The labels must be followed by a colon (:) and can be indented.
+This behaviour matches most assemblers and coding styles.
+    * `colonOptional`: The trailing colon is optional, and the labels must not be indented.
+This behaviour matches some assemblers such as [Pasmo](http://pasmo.speccy.org/) and [SjASMPlus](https://github.com/sjasmplus/sjasmplus).

 * `z80-asm-meter.viewBytecodeSize`: Enables the bytecode size information in the status bar.
 Enabled by default.

 * `z80-asm-meter.viewInstruction`: Enables the processed instruction in the status bar.
 Useful to check if the extension is mistaking instructions.
 Disabled by default.